AbdulHakeem07/web-project/README.md

 **#Description**

-Sample project uesd html and css for class assignment
+Sample project used HTML and CSS for a class assignment.